alex-s168/website/pages/article-gpu-arch-1.typ

   Since only the whole wave can do control flow, and not each lane, all operations can be masked so that they only apply to specific lanes.

   => waves are really similar to SIMD on modern CPUs
 ]

 #section[
+  In modern GPUs, instruction execution in waves is superscalar, so there are multiple different execution units for executing different kinds of instructions, and multiple instructions can be executed at once, if there are free execution units, and they don't depend on each other.

+  We'll be exploring that in a future article.
+]

+#section[